wotakumoe/wotaku/docs/guides/manga/madokami.md

 ![](/ss/mado/gacha.gif)

+::: warning Nickname Issue
-::: info In case you followed this guide perfectly, but still aren't getting a reply from sola in the side tab, try picking a different nick in the command.
+In case you followed this guide perfectly, but still aren't getting a reply from sola in the side tab, try picking a different nick in the command.
 It could be that the current one was already registered by someone else, thereby causing a conflict.
 :::